caolan/async/README.md

 <a name="until" />
 ### until(test, fn, callback)

-Repeatedly call fn, until test returns true.
+Repeatedly call fn, until test returns `true`.
 Calls the callback when stopped, or an error occurs.

 The inverse of async.whilst.